-2.2 Deduction of employees' tax from a director's remuneration

-Paragraph 9(5) of the Fourth Schedule states that the determination of employees' tax to be deducted from the remuneration of a director must take into account the deemed employees' tax to be determined in terms of paragraph 11C(2) and paid by the company to the Commissioner.
+3.3 Deduction of employees' tax from a director's remuneration Paragraph 9(5) of the Fourth Schedule states that the determination of employees' tax to be deducted from the remuneration of a director must take into account the deemed employees' tax to be determined in terms of paragraph 11C(2) and paid by the company to the Commissioner.

-2.3 Liability of private company for deemed employees' tax
+3.4 Liability of private company for deemed employees' tax

-Paragraph 11C(2) of the Fourth Schedule states that every private company shall on a monthly basis pay to the Commissioner an amount deemed to be employees' tax in respect of every director.
+Subject to paragraph 11C(6), paragraph 11C(2) of the Fourth Schedule states that every private company must on a monthly basis pay to the Commissioner an amount deemed to be employees' tax in respect of every director.
 The amount of employees' tax must be determined in accordance with paragraph 11C(3) of the Fourth Schedule.

-2.4 Determination of deemed employees' tax
+3.5 Determination of deemed employees' tax